-The Doctor of Physical Therapy program at Anderson University began its first cohort in Summer 2019.
-Application for the next available cohort (Summer 2021) will be accepted beginning July 1, 2020.
+The Doctor of Physical Therapy program at Anderson University began with its first cohort in the summer of 2019.

 A bachelor’s degree in any discipline is required; however, most students find it easier to pursue their prerequisites by majoring in biology, exercise science, or kinesiology.